Abhishek-Satyarum/Git_Security/README.md

 - Also our tool blocks commits when secrets are detected.
 If a developer intentionally wants to proceed, Git provides a secure override using --no-verify, ensuring accountability.

-- Our tool scans comments as well, because commented secrets are still leaked in Git history.
+- GSP scans comments as well, because commented secrets are still leaked in Git history.

 <br>